Prayer is always our first and best action.

 Remember, fasting isn’t something done to gain attention from others (Matthew 6), but rather to focus our attention on God.
 So while you are fasting, try and carry on as you normally do except during the times you are getting away to focus on God in an undistracted manner.

 Please join the elders, deacons, and staff in praying and fasting during these 40 days.
-And may God, more than ever before, give us John 4:35 vision —to see the fields that are white unto harvest!
+And may God, more than ever before, create in us a thirst for his Word that is like a newborn’s longing for milk (1 Peter 2:2)!